Yttrmin/CSharpTo2600/README.md

 # CSharpTo2600

+###### Iteration 3
+---
 A compiler and framework for creating Atari 2600 games using C#.
-It uses the .NET Compiler Platform (Roslyn) to compile C# files, and Mono.Cecil to compile the resulting CIL into 6502 assembly.
+It uses the .NET Compiler Platform (Roslyn) to compile C# files, and Mono.Cecil to compile the resulting CIL into 6502 assembler macros.

 ### Current Status
-Initially this project was written to compile C# straight to 6502 assembly.
-It has since been rewritten to compile C# to CIL, and then compile the CIL to 6502 assembly.
-The rewrite quickly surpassed the original implementation in both features and development speed.
-Development will continue towards the goal of porting [my 2600 game](https://gist.github.com/Yttrmin/18ecc3d2d68b407b4be1) to C#.
+The first iteration of this project compiled C# directly to 6502 assembly.\
+The second iteration of this project compiled CIL directly to 6502 assembly.\
+The third (and current) iteration of this project instead compiles CIL to custom macros for the 6502 assembler.
+This sounds like a small change, but it offers a higher level of abstraction to compile to, and makes it easier to optimize the results.
+We're also now using [6502.Net](https://github.com/informedcitizenry/6502.Net) as the assembler instead of DASM, so every part of the compiler is now running on .NET.

 ### Current Goal
 The current goal is to add all the features needed for me to port my [attempt at a 2600 game](https://gist.github.com/Yttrmin/18ecc3d2d68b407b4be1) to C#.
+Progress will likely be slow since I have other personal projects I'm also working on.

 ### Example
 There's no collection of samples yet since they may quickly become obsolete.